kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 <a name="load-content"></a>
 <h4 class="h4-guide">Load content onto a page with AJAX</h4>
 Loading content with "xhr" is a three-step process:

 1. Wait for a 200 response code from the server.
-2. Wait for a state of 4.
+2. Wait for an "xhr" state of 4.
 3. Bring everything together using "onreadystatechange".
 <a name="200-response"></a>
 <h5 class="h5-guide">Wait for 200 response code from the server</h5>